gotchabuggs/onboarding/onboarding.md

 These presentations reflect on the entire lab.
 Oral presentations on projects must be presented to the research lab during a `braintrust` meeting, and lab members are expected to address feedback that is provided.
 Once a project has been presented once and feedback incorporated, additional presentations are optional in advance of meetings.
-Poster presentations should be shared in the `#general` slack channel at least a week before printing.
+Poster presentations should be shared in the `#general` Discord channel at least a week before printing.

 **Code of conduct:** All lab members and visitors are expected to agree with this code of conduct.
 We will enforce this code.